What income is taxable for nonresident aliens in the U.S.?

 Au Pair Wages

-Wages paid to Au Pair Visitors are treated as wages paid to household employees.
-Because au pair wages are paid for domestic services, they are not subject to reporting on Forms W-2 and 941, respectively, the host does not have the obligation to deduct income taxes.
+Wages paid to au pair visitors are treated as wages paid to household employees.
+Because au pair wages are paid for domestic services, they are not subject to reporting on Forms W-2 and 941, and the host family does not have an obligation to deduct income taxes.

-However, Au pair income is fully taxable and similar to dependent personal services, it is considered effectively connected to US trade or business and it is taxable at a graduated tax rate.
-Similar to students and other foreign nationals, au pairs are required to file US individual income tax returns.
+However, au pair income is fully taxable and, similar to dependent personal services, is considered effectively connected to U.S. trade or business and taxable at a graduated tax rate.
+Like students and other foreign nationals, au pairs are required to file U.S. individual income tax returns.

 If you are an au pair, you may have an income tax liability on your individual tax return.
 You should take the following steps:

-1. File Form 1040ES-NR if you are a nonresident, and pay income tax payments during the year in instalments or just file an end-of-year tax return on 1040NR form and pay the whole tax liability at once by 15 April, next year.
-You will need US TIN in both cases – social security number or ITIN.
+1. File Form 1040ES-NR if you are a nonresident and pay income tax in instalments during the year, or file an end-of-year tax return on Form 1040-NR and pay the full tax liability at once by April 15 of the following year.
+You will need a U.S. TIN in both cases – either a Social Security Number or an ITIN.

-2. If you and the host family agree, file Form W-4 with the host family, and indicate on line 6 of the form that you wish to have a withholding amount of federal income tax deducted from your weekly wages.
-Then, the host family must report and pay this withheld tax on Schedule H of Form 1040.
-You must apply for a US social security number.
+2. If you and the host family agree, file Form W-4 with the host family and indicate on line 6 that you wish to have a specific amount of federal income tax withheld from your weekly wages.
+The host family must then report and pay this withheld tax on Schedule H of Form 1040.
+You must apply for a U.S. Social Security Number to do this.

 What type of income is not taxable?